 Anyone under the age of 18 within these leagues will not be required to be double vaccinated or require proof of a negative COVID-19 test administered within the past 72 hours.
 Additionally, parents or guardians of the participants under the age of 18 do not have to be double vaccinated or require proof of a negative COVID-19 test administered within the past 72 hours to watch their child participate.
 Coaches will be required to be double vaccinated and wear masks on the field of play.
 Anyone under the age of 18 will not be required to wear a mask on the field of play, but everyone, including parents, spectators, and athletes, is required to wear a mask throughout the rest of the venue.

 During all curling leagues, bonspiels and special events, everyone 12 years of age and older must provide proof of full vaccination against Covid-19 and or has received a negative COVID -19 test administered with the past 72 hours to access the lounge.

-All events hosted at the Moose Jaw Ford Curling Centre, including Curl Canada/Curl Sask sanctioned events, club bonspiels and other curling special events will require everyone over the age of 12 to be fully vaccinated.
+All events hosted at the Moose Jaw Curling Centre, including Curl Canada/Curl Sask sanctioned events, club bonspiels and other curling special events will require everyone over the age of 12 to be fully vaccinated.

 Proof of Vaccination

 The following documentation will be accepted as proof of vaccination:

 • Wallet cards received at time of immunization